To take this month’s ECG Challenge Quiz, click below. Then scroll down to review the quiz discussion.

 Atrial Flutter 2:1 (Ventricular Rate = 160)

-Malfunctioning area of the Atria discharges at a rapid rate (commonly 300 beats per minutes) and takes on a sawtooth pattern.
+The malfunctioning area of the Atria discharges at a rapid rate (commonly 300 beats per minute) and takes on a “sawtooth” pattern.
 Some of the flutter signals (f-waves) will be blocked at the AV node.
 You must therefore address this when describing the rhythm, e.g., Atrial Flutter with 2:1 Block, 3:1 Block or Variable Block.

-Pearl regarding A Flutter: If ventricular rate of a cardiogram is 150 – consider Atrial Flutter with 2:1 block.
-If you look at the 12-Lead, the flutter pattern may only be apparent in one or two leads.
+Pearl regarding the Atrial Flutter rhythm: If ventricular rate of a cardiogram is 150 beats per minute, consider Atrial Flutter with 2:1 block.
+Please note, you may look at the entire 12-Lead ECG, and the flutter pattern may only be apparent in one or two leads.

 Atrial Flutter Characterized by: